 What Is The Threshold Control Of A Compressor?

 The threshold control/parameter of a compressor sets the input signal amplitude threshold that will cause the compressor to engage and begin attenuating the signal.

-Previously, we discussed how a compressor will attenuated the “loudest parts” of a signal.
+Previously, we discussed how a compressor will attenuate the “loudest parts” of a signal.
 The threshold effectively tells the compressor when the signal is “loud enough”, which engages the compressor to begin working.

 So as the input signal level surpasses the set threshold, the compressor will engage.
-The amount of attenuation is defined by the ratio of the compressor and the amount of time it takes for the compressor to fully realize the ratio is defined by the compressor’s attack time parameter.
+The amount of attenuation is defined by the compressor's ratio, and the time it takes for the compressor to fully realize this ratio is defined by the attack time parameter.

 As the input signal drops back down below the set threshold, the compressor will disengage.
 Note that it will take some amount of time (defined by the release time parameter) for the compressor to fully disengage/stop attenuating the signal.

-To visualize the threshold control, let’s have a look at an illustration of a simple audio signal and a compressed version of that signal.
+To visualize the threshold control, let's look at an illustration of a simple audio signal and a compressed version of that signal.

-In the following image, amplitude is along the y-axis and time is along the x-axis.
+In the following image, the amplitude is along the y-axis, and time is along the x-axis.
 The threshold is defined as the red dotted line.
 Notice how the compressed signal is only attenuated in section where the original signal amplitude is greater than the threshold amplitude.

 To deepen our understanding of compressor threshold, let's look at another image.
 This graph has the input level of the compressor (in decibels) along the x-axis and the output level of the compressor (in decibels) along the y-axis: